MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 ### Withdrawing Your Submission

 Your Cortana skill is locked while the Certification Team is reviewing it.
 If you want to make changes to your skill, click on the `Withdraw your submission` button.

-You may withdraw your Cortana skill only during the following stages.
+You may withdraw your Cortana skill at any point before the review is complete.
+If the skill is rejected, you will have an option to edit the skill and resubmit.

-- Prior to start of review
-- During review

 Once the skill is approved and available to the world, the `Withdraw Your Submission` button is no longer available.
-If you want to withdraw your skill after approval, you must either delete the Cortana channel or write to us (skillsup@microsoft.com) asking us to take the skill down.
+If you want to withdraw your skill after approval, write to us (skillsup@microsoft.com) asking us to take the skill down.

 All the properties entered in **World Settings** are saved.
 You may update the publishing properties of your Cortana skill and submit it again for review and certification.